michaelnease/forgefoundry-nextpulse/README.md

 nextpulse init
 ```

+When you run `nextpulse init` in an interactive terminal, you'll be guided through a simple setup wizard that:

+1. **Detects your app** - Automatically finds your Next.js app and router type (App Router or Pages Router)
+2. **Prompts for settings** - Asks a few questions about overlay position and browser auto-open preferences
+3. **Injects the overlay** - Adds the `<NextPulse />` component to your root layout or `_app.tsx`
+4. **Creates API routes** - Generates all necessary API endpoints for runtime data, bundles, and errors
+5. **Writes config** - Creates `nextpulse.config.json` with your preferences

 NextPulse auto-detects your Next.js setup (App Router vs Pages Router) and injects itself automatically.

 ### Start Your App